louicoder/tyro-sample/README.md

 Navigate to the route `localhost:3000/faces`

 #### search results
-> search through the list of results in real time by typing in the text box and seeing your search querries instantly
+_search through the list of results in real time by typing in the text box and seeing your search querries instantly_

+#### View single profile
+_View profile for a single person by click on the person in the list by the left side and view their profile on the right_